MatheusRabetti/matheusrabetti.github.io/_pages/about.md

 This site is powered by [Jekyll](http://jekyllrb.com/) using the [Minimal Mistakes](http://mademistakes.com/minimal-mistakes/) theme.
 All blog posts are released under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

-All blog posts are compiled with [knitr](http://yihui.name/knitr/) [R markdown](http://rmarkdown.rstudio.com/).
+All R blog posts are compiled with [knitr](http://yihui.name/knitr/) [R markdown](http://rmarkdown.rstudio.com/).
 You can find the reproducible sources of each blog post [here](https://github.com/matheusrabetti/matheusrabetti.github.io/tree/master/_R).